 Ecology checks are often overlooked by new NLP Practitioners and those who are primarily attracted to quick & sexy patterns without much thought or information gathering.
+In this article I will provide you with some NLP questioning tips for ecology.
+This is particularly useful for the coaches out there, or people who are setting important goals for themselves or others.

 What is an ecology check?